Diffeomorphisms groups of tame Cantor sets and Thompson-like groups: B. Specific families of Cantor sets

-The main points in the statement of the theorem are the finiteness of the covering and the fact that the intervals are standard.
-If we drop the requirement that the intervals be standard then a similar result holds with the same proof without the genericity condition $(C)$ in the hypothesis.
+The main points in the statement of the theorem are the finiteness of the covering and the fact that the intervals are standard. \begin{remark} If the self-similar Cantor set does not satisfy the genericity condition $(C)$, then the same proof provides for every $\varphi\in\diff^{1,+}(C)$ a covering of $C$ by a finite collection of disjoint intervals $\{I_j\}$, integers ${\mathbf k}_j\in \Z^{n+1}$ and $a_j,b_j\in C$, such that the restriction of the map $\varphi$ is given by the formula (\ref{nongeneric}), a slight generalization of (\ref{affine}) above.
+However, it is not clear that one could assume that the images of $\{I_j\}$ are standard intervals and, in particular, that $\diff^{1,+}(C)$ is isomorphic to some Thompson group. \end{remark}

 We derive easily now the following interpretation for the Thompson groups and their braided versions: